Venice Ca D Oro Venetian Gothic Architecture Palazzo Grand Canal Facade Cannaregio

 A Guide to Venetian Gothic Churches and Palazzos

 Venetian architecture doesn’t follow the same patterns as anywhere else.
 Nothing illustrates this better than the city’s most iconic style, which goes by the rather inadequate label of “Venetian Gothic”.
-As anyone who has seen the Doge’s Palace can attest, Gothic forms are only one of many influences.
+As the shimmering pink-and-white Doge’s Palace demonstrates, Gothic is only one of many influences.
 “Gothic” also implies pre-Renaissance, but Venetian buildings in the 14th and 15th centuries already incorporated plenty of modern ideas.

 In fact, Venetian Gothic architecture isn’t very Gothic at all.
 It describes a period when the city incorporated some decorative elements from Gothic structures, most notably pointed arches, into its own distinctive building style.
 It also coincided with the city’s historical peak, when its dominance of Mediterranean trade brought in wealth to fund expressions of power and taste.
 Most of all, Venetian Gothic arose out of the city’s unique physical and cultural environment.